chrysaliswoon/chrysalis-portfolio/README.md

 ![Wireframe Part 1](https://github.com/chrysaliswoon/chrysalis-portfolio/blob/main/src/Image%20Assets/Wireframe.png?raw=true)

 Afterwards, I then created a prototype using the initial wireframe as the baseline.
-You may view the wireframe here: https://www.figma.com/file/4JNzFNUO03sj0ErejCZmB3/Portfolio-Website-V2?node-id=0%3A1
+You may view the wireframe ![here]: (https://www.figma.com/file/4JNzFNUO03sj0ErejCZmB3/Portfolio-Website-V2?node-id=0%3A1)

 ### User Stories